TresAmigosSD/SMV/docs/examples/01GetStart/README.md

 The string in the first parameter list is the path of the data file.
 It is a relative path to the running dir, which is 01GetStart for this project.

-The parameter in the second parameter list, `p.caBar`, specifys the CSV attriputes for the input data. `p` is a brief name of the ExampleApp object, which is defined in `src/main/scala/org/tresamigos/getstart/core/ExampleApp.scala`.
+The parameter in the second parameter list, `p.caBar`, specifies the CSV attributes for the input data. `p` is a brief name of the ExampleApp object, which is defined in `src/main/scala/org/tresamigos/getstart/core/ExampleApp.scala`.